Localization of Brain Activity from EEG/MEG Using MV-PURE Framework: Conclusions

 We have introduced two novel families of reduced-rank activity indices and proved that they are unbiased for all nonzero rank constraints.
 We have also discussed conditions in which reducing the rank of activity index results in increased spatial resolution compared with its full-rank version.
-We presented a practical way to estimate rank of the reduced-rank activity index, and used it in a computationally efficient iterative scheme for discovering the sources.
-An alternative approach would be to develop a non-iterative optimization method capable of maximizing proposed multi-source activity indices directly in the $l_0$-dimensional domain, which would allow their unbiased property to be used to maximum effect.
-Indeed, other activity indices, which are not amenable to iterative computations, such as the simple and appealing activity index $tr\{\Pre_{\range{\H}}(\R-\N)\}$ (which uses the fact that $\R-\N=\H_0\C\H_0^t$, and both $\R$ and $\N$ are estimable) could be investigated in such global optimization framework.
+We presented a computationally efficient iterative scheme for discovering the sources on both simulated and real data.
+An alternative approach to source localization using proposed activity indices would be to develop a non-iterative optimization method capable of maximizing their values directly in the $l_0$-dimensional domain, which is a promising direction for our future work.